 There is no clearance letter like in Abkhazia, but border authorities will (hopefully) know you’re coming.
 There is no visa system, just a migration card given at entry.
-Previously, you needed a multiple entry or double entry Russian visa in order to re-enter Russia.
-With the latest update of April 2018 in mind, we are no longer certain of that.
+You need a multiple entry or double entry Russian visa in order to re-enter Russia.

 Entry from Georgia is not possible, see South Ossetia border crossings.

 Previously, to apply for permission, you had only to send an e-mail to the authorities.
 Nowadays, authorities ask for a letter of invitation from a local.
 Where you may find such a letter of invitation is still under discussion.
 You may weigh in at the South Ossetia visa forum topic.

 Current options on the table are the Ministry of Culture of the Republic of North Ossetia-Alania (Vladikavkaz, ulitsa Revolutsyi, 61, works Tu-Su 10am-5.30pm) and the consular agency of SO in Vladikavkaz (it’s situated on ulitsa Krasodonskaia, 43, works Mo-Fri 9am – 6pm, lunch 1pm-2pm)